apache/superset/RELEASING/release-notes-1-0/README.md

 # Developer Experience
 Superset 1.0 makes it easier for developers to build, deploy, and maintain Superset functionality.
 This release is a major milestone in an ongoing effort to **modernize**, **consolidate**, and **simplify** the interface elements of Superset.
 Highly-used components have been visually updated, refactored to modern component libraries, and integrated with React Storybook for immediate visibility with consolidated test/styles.
 This improves the developer experience and creates a more consistent and modern aesthetic for the user.

 The **REST API** continues to see improvement as well, with new endpoints and improvements to existing endpoints.
-More details [here](https://superset.apache.org/docs/rest-api)
+More details [here](https://superset.apache.org/docs/rest-api).

 <kbd><img alt="explore ui" src="media/rest_api.png" width="600"/></kbd>

+The Swagger interface can be used to explore and try out these changes.

 <kbd><img alt="explore ui" src="media/rest_api_swagger.png" width="600"/></kbd>